Animated GIFs on random topics. Copy as is. Browse and have fun.

 Breathers (sine-Gordon)

-non-linear string can “trap” the energy of a disturbance.
+A non-linear string can “trap” the energy of a disturbance.
 Below, the top string oscillates between kinetic and potential energy, in one location, like a particle at rest.
 (The boring linear string, bottom: waves rush off at the speed of the medium, c):

 Sine-Gordon breathers, like particles, obey Special Relativity: they contract, the oscillations dilate in time, and the front lags behind the rear.
 Also, the total energy, E = T+U of the non-linear string, increases with a -factor: